Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/create-project/swift.md

 ---
-title: Xcode Project and Workspace
+title: Xcode project and workspace
 description: In this step you create an Xcode project and add the iOS Client SDK library.
 ---

-# Xcode Project & Workspace
+# Xcode project & workspace

 You will be using the iOS Client SDK library inside an Xcode project you'll create next: